jgn/til/bash/bash_profile_vs_bashrc.md

 # `.bash_profile` vs `.bashrc`

-`.bashrc` is sourced on every interactive shell start.
-Here are some ways to start `bash(1)` interactively:
+`bash(1)` can be started in interactive mode or non-interactive mode.
+It can also act as a login shell or a non-login shell.

+`bash(1)` is started in interactive mode by your terminal emulator and can also be started in interactive mode like this:

     bash
     bash -i
     bash -ic 'echo Hello!'

-`bash(1)` is also started interactively by your terminal emulator.

-Here are some ways to start bash in non-interactive mode:
+When you run a script through `bash(1)` or if you start it with the `-c` option, it will run in non-interactive mode:

     bash script.sh
     bash -c 'echo Hello!'

-    bash --login
+`bash(1)` is instructed to act as a login shell when you first log in to your machine or when you start `bash(1)` with the `--login` or `-l` option.

+`.bashrc` is sourced on every start in interactive mode when `bash(1)` does not act as a login shell.

 `.bash_profile` is only sourced when `bash(1)` is started as an interactive login shell, or as a non-interactive shell with the `--login` option.

-The login shell is started when you login to your machine or when you start `bash(1)` with the `--login` option.

 This means that `.bash_profile` is great for commands that should run only once and `.bashrc` for commands that should run every time you start a new shell.